Graphical Analysis In Exercises 11–16, determine whether the grap... | Channels for Pearson+

 Normal Distribution

 A normal distribution is a continuous probability distribution characterized by its bell-shaped curve, symmetric about the mean.
 It is defined by two parameters: the mean (average) and the standard deviation (spread).
-In a normal distribution, approximately 68% of the data falls within one standard deviation of the mean, and about 95% falls within two standard deviations.
+In a normal distribution, approximately 68% of the data falls within one standard deviation of the mean, 95% within two, and 99.7% within three, making it a key concept in statistics for understanding data behavior.

 Recommended video: